tastyigniter/docs/customize/layouts.md

 </html>
 ```

-For more on components, see the [Components](components.md) documentation.
+For more on components, see the [Components](../customize/components) documentation.

 ## Execution life cycle

 Specific functions can be defined in the layouts PHP code section for handling the page execution life cycle: `onInit`, `onStart` and `onEnd`.

 The `onInit` function is executed when all [components](../customize/components) are initialized and before AJAX requests are handled.
 The `onStart` function is executed at the start of the execution of the page.
-The `onEnd` function is executed after the page is rendered.
+The `onEnd` function executes after the page renders.

 ```blade
 ---